Arthur Hunter Palmer

-Sir Arthur Hunter Palmer KCMG (28 December 1819 – 20 March 1898) was an Irish-Australian politician who served as the fifth Premier of Queensland, in office from 1870 to 1874.
+Sir Arthur Hunter Palmer KCMG (28 December 1819 – 20 March 1898) was an Australian politician who served as the fifth Premier of Queensland, in office from 1870 to 1874.
 He later held ministerial office in Thomas McIlwraith's ministry from 1879 to 1881, before serving as President of the Queensland Legislative Council from 1881 until his death in 1898.

 Early life

-Palmer was born in Armagh, Ireland, the son of Lieutenant Arthur Palmer, RN, and his wife, Emily (née Hunter).
+Palmer was born in Armagh, Ireland, on 28 December 1819.
+He was the son of Lieutenant Arthur Palmer, RN, and his wife, Emily (née Hunter).

 Palmer was educated at Youghal Grammar School and by a private tutor in Dublin.
 He emigrated to New South Wales in 1838, arriving in Sydney on the City of Edinburgh.
 Palmer worked for many years for Henry Cary Dangar on his New England stations, eventually becoming general manager of all Dangar's holdings.
 Palmer went to Queensland and took up pastoral runs in the Belyando River valley which he called Beaufort Station.
 He began acting as a magistrate in 1865.